sriramlab/SCOPE/README.md

 * seed (-seed): Seed to use (default: system time)
 ```

 To perform supervised population structure inference, provide the `-freq` parameter.
 The file needed for this parameter can be generated using `plink --freq --within`.
 If no frequency file is provided, SCOPE will perform unsupervised population structure inference.
+When using the supervised mode, be sure to make sure that the ordering of the SNPs match between the frequency file and the target dataset.
+Alleles much also be coded consistently between the two.
+One can flip alleles using the `--flip` and `--flip-subset` commands in PLINK.

 ### Output